Scope

 Climate

 Consult with local code authorities regarding foundation inspection requirements for termites and requirements for radon mitigation.
-Also see the Ensuring Success tab for more information and resources on these topics.
+Also see the Description and Success tabs for more information and resources on these topics.

 Cold Climates

-In all climates, but especially in cold climates where there are concerns with frost heave and adfreeze, ensure the ground surface slopes away from the foundation.
-Also ensure good vertical drainage along foundation wall by backfilling with free-draining soil or installing geotextile drainage mat on exterior of foundation wall and good horizontal drainage with exterior footing drain pipe.
+In all climates, but especially in cold climates where there are concerns about frost heave, ensure the ground surface slopes away from the foundation.
+Also ensure good vertical drainage along foundation wall by backfilling with free-draining soil or installing geotextile drainage mat on the exterior of foundation walls, and good horizontal drainage with exterior footing drain pipe.

 Pests

-Where termite infestation is heavy (see map), install termite shields at the top of the foundation wall beneath the sill plate that extend out of the wall at least 3/4 inch on either side of the sill plate.
-If rigid foam is installed on the interior or exterior of the basement wall, leave a termite inspection strip or gap in the insulation to allow inspection of the wall for the presence of termite tunnels, as described in the Ensuring Success tab.
+Where termite infestation is heavy (Figure 3), install termite shields at the top of the foundation wall beneath the sill plate that extend out of the wall at least 3/4 (0.75) inch on either side of the sill plate.
+If rigid foam is installed on the basement wall, leave a termite inspection strip or gap in the insulation to allow inspection of the wall for the presence of termite tunnels, as described in the Success tab.

 Training